crisperdue/prooftoys-site/content/real-number-facts.md

 complete ordered field, the classic characterization of the reals.

-Here is a partial list of the number facts that have been proved from the axioms for the real numbers.
+Here is a partial list of the number facts that have been proved from the axioms for the real numbers -- most of them from the famous "field axioms".
 See below for the specific axioms and definitions used.

 ## How to view the proofs